cdslaborg/paramonte/src/interface/MATLAB/README.md

 Dependencies
 ============

-The serial version of the MATLAB interface to the ParaMonte kernel library has no external library dependencies.
+The serial version of the ParaMonte MATLAB library kernel library has **NO external library dependencies**.
+The parallel version requires an MPI runtime library.

 Parallelism
 ===========

 The ParaMonte library relies on the Message Passing Interface (MPI) standard for inter-processor communications.
 To run a parallel simulation, you will have to have a compatible MPI runtime library installed on your system.
 In most cases, ParaMonte will automatically install the required missing libraries on your system (with your permission).
 These automatic checks and installations happen when you download, and use the library, for the first time, in your MATLAB environment.
 If the automatic installation is unsuccessful, you can also install the libraries manually on your system.
 On Windows and Linux operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge.
 On macOS, we recommend [Open-MPI](https://www.open-mpi.org/) since the Intel MPI library does not support macOS.
 For more information, visit [https://www.cdslab.org/paramonte/](https://www.cdslab.org/paramonte/).

-+   On Windows and Linux operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge.
++   On **Windows** and **Linux** operating systems, we highly recommend downloading and installing the [Intel MPI runtime libraries](https://software.intel.com/en-us/mpi-library), which is available to the public free of charge.
-+   On macOS, we recommend [Open-MPI](https://www.open-mpi.org/) since the Intel MPI library does not support macOS.
++   On **macOS**, we recommend [Open-MPI](https://www.open-mpi.org/) since the Intel MPI library does not support macOS.
 For more information, visit [https://www.cdslab.org/paramonte/](https://www.cdslab.org/paramonte/).

 Citing ParaMonte
 ================